In this article I’m going to explain how to correctly install this Shimano Bike Brake Booster I was lucky enough to accidentally find online.

 Although a bit more exotic, they fall into the same category as bar extensions in terms of being a decidedly ’90s tech upgrade for mountain bikes.

-In general, original vintage bike brake booster are quite rare to obtain and I’ve never seen one on any of the marketplace listings.
+In general, original vintage bike brake boosters are quite rare to obtain and I’ve never seen one on any of the marketplace listings.

 A brake booster prevents the flex that occurs in the brake bosses when the spinning rim forces the brake pads to move forward and outward.